-Currency by USD - All package are coming with Li-On batteries & universal charger for rechargeable diving lights!
+Currency based on Billing Country - All package are coming with Li-On batteries & universal charger for rechargeable diving lights!

 Q: How can I send a product in for service?